KennedyRibeiro/KennedyRibeiro/README.md

-### Hi, my name is kennedy!
+### Hi, my name is Kennedy!
 I'm an IT student.
 I currently work with computer networks, and I play around creating codes. 👨🏼‍💻💻🌐

 <!--
 **KennedyRibeiro/KennedyRibeiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.